V0-MVP/flutter-bloc-clean-architecture-boilerplate/README.md

-# Flutter Clean Architecture Boilerplate
+# Flutter Bloc Clean Architecture Boilerplate

 This is a Flutter project boilerplate that adheres to the principles of Clean Architecture.
 It is designed to help you jumpstart your Flutter projects by providing a structured and organized project setup.
 This boilerplate utilizes the BLoC state management pattern, GetIt for dependency injection, and Freezed for code generation.